davelunt/NemaTree/docs/alignments.md

 ## Reporting

 Both AMAS and CIAlign produce reports on the alignment in `results/reporting/amas` and `results/reporting/cialign`.
-The AMAS report is a tabular `.tsv` file with infomration on the alignment.
+The AMAS report is a tabular `.tsv` file with information on the alignment.
 CIALIGN produces many plots and information on the alignment.
 Some of these are suppressed in the config file with `generate_seq_plots: False` as it can increase the time for the workflow to run (slightly) and may be unnecesary when investigating the analysis.

 ## Alignment processing sequence